Skip to Content

 • serviceAccount (optional): For RBAC isolation

-apiVersion: ark.mckinsey.com/v1alpha1 kind: Query metadata: name: my-query spec: input: "What is the weather today?" targets: - type: agent name: weather-agent memory: name: conversation-memory
+apiVersion: ark.mckinsey.com/v1alpha1 kind: Query metadata: name: my-query spec: input: "What is the weather today?" target: type: agent name: weather-agent parameters: - name: agent_name value: "WeatherBot" memory: name: conversation-memory

 2. Controller Processing